Support SDK integration checklist

-Note that while the Contact Us form is offered as a standalone feature, the same functionality is included in Help Center.
-You can disable it in Help Center if you want.
+Note that while the Contact Us form is offered as a standalone feature, the same functionality is included in the help center.
+You can disable it in the help center if you want.

 These features include their own UI.
 If you prefer building your own UIs, the framework also includes API providers.
 For details, see the API providers documentation for the iOS SDK or Android SDK docs.

 On the Zendesk Support side, an administrator must enable the agreed features in the Zendesk Support admin interface.
-If implementing Help Center, the admin must also configure it in Zendesk Support.
-If you're an admin, see Adding support options to your mobile app for customers in the Zendesk Help Center.
+If implementing the help center, the admin must also configure it in Zendesk Support.
+If you're an admin, see Adding support options to your mobile app for customers in Zendesk help.

 Your application must authenticate as a Zendesk Support user on each mobile device to let the person access content or create tickets in Zendesk Support.
 You can choose between two types of authentication: